paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

   (B) *Benefits* — A project that includes measures under this paragraph shall be formulated to maximize benefits for the anadromous fish species benefitted by the project.

+(4) **Drought resilience** — A project under this section may include measures that enhance drought resilience through the restoration of wetlands or the removal of invasive species.

 **(b) Cost sharing**

 (1) **In general** — Non-Federal interests shall provide 35 percent of the cost of construction of any project carried out under this section, including provision of all lands, easements, rights-of-way, and necessary relocations.

 (2) **Form** — Before October 1, 2003, the Federal share of the cost of a project under this section may be provided in the form of reimbursements of project costs.

+(3) **Anadromous fish** — Notwithstanding paragraph (1), for projects carried out under subsection (a)(3), the non-Federal interest shall provide 15 percent of the cost of construction, including provision of all lands, easements, rights-of-way, and necessary relocations.

 **(c) Agreements**